-In Rome, the temperature typically varies from 37°F to 89°F over the course of the year, and is rarely below 28°F or above 95°F.
+In Rome, the summers are short, hot, humid, dry, and mostly clear and the winters are long, cold, wet, and partly cloudy.
+Over the course of the year, the temperature typically varies from 37°F to 89°F and is rarely below 28°F or above 95°F.

 The hot season lasts for 2.8 months, from June 16 to September 11, with an average daily high temperature above 81°F. The hottest day of the year is August 5, with an average high of 89°F and low of 66°F.

 The cool season lasts for 4.0 months, from November 19 to March 18, with an average daily high temperature below 61°F. The coldest day of the year is January 13, with an average low of 37°F and high of 53°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Rome, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Rome begins around June 9 and lasts for 3.1 months, ending around September 12.
 On July 21, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 88% of the time, and overcast or mostly cloudy 12% of the time.